Ann Dorn Hopes Story Will ‘Shake This Country from This Nightmare’

 “President Trump understands this, has offered federal help to restore order in our communities.
 In a time when police departments are short on resources and manpower, we need that help.
 We should accept that help!”

 “We cannot heal amid devastation and chaos.
 President Trump knows we need more Davids in our communities, not fewer.
-We need to come together in peace and remember that every life is previous,” Dorn concluded.
+We need to come together in peace and remember that every life is precious,” Dorn concluded.

 Allum Bokhari is the senior technology correspondent at Breitbart News, where he has published material from whistleblowers inside Google, Facebook, YouTube, and Twitter.